trisulnsm/dinodoc/trisuldocs/docs/howto/optimize_isp.md

 We recommend the following policy.

-\* Track all IPs in the service provider domain (the service provider customers)
+- Track all IPs in the service provider domain (the service provider customers)
-\* Track only the top 1000 or so external IPs (out in the internet)
+- Track only the top 1000 or so external IPs (out in the internet)
-\* Optionally increase the bucket size to a 5 minute resolution.
+- Optionally increase the bucket size to a 5 minute resolution.

 ## Specify ISP Home Network

 Login as Admin -\> Select Context and profile -\> Home Networks

-\# Click on **Add a network**
+Step 1: Click on **Add a network**
-\# Enter the IP and Subnet mask of the home network
+Step 2: Enter the IP and Subnet mask of the home network
-\# Repeat for all the IP ranges belonging to the ISP
+Step 3: Repeat for all the IP ranges belonging to the ISP

 ## Modify host tracking policy